Achieving Regulatory Compliance With MySQL Audit Plugins

 Join Jeremy Glick and Andrew Moore whilst they share their experiences persuading MySQL to meet various regulatory compliance standards.
 Previous methods of logging for compliance included UDFs, triggers and other unreliable means to fill a gap in the core offering.
 However, given some of today's new requirements, they are no longer viable solutions.
 Did you know that MySQL has had a pluggable audit interface since version 5.5.3?
 This feature has presented several new logging options from multiple vendors and many of them are open source and free to use.
 Jeremy and Andrew will share these options with you, go through the decision-making process, and give a brief tutorial on setting up and configuring the prominent audit plugins on the market today.
 A review of the decision-making process will include looking at performance, ease of use, log format and size, log management/rotation, logging filters (events, users), and version compatibility.
 This session includes: - Deciding what to log - MySQL's pluggable audit interface - In-depth look and comparison of the various Audit plugins - Demo of plugins - Other methods of logging - The output; what can we do with this data? - Performance impact and best practices

-Jeremy Glick is the Lead DBA at iCrossing.
+Jeremy Glick is a Lead DBA at MyDBAteam.
 As part of his day-to-day responsibilities, he leads a team of DBAs through a broad range of categories, including performance tuning, data security, HA, and DR planning.
 Jeremy holds multiple MySQL certifications and is a RedHat RHCE.
-Before iCrossing, Jeremy was a senior DBA at Peapod.com and ran a web hosting business prior to that.
+Jeremy is also the Organizer of the Chicago MySQL Meetup.

 Remote DBA, Percona